pradeepitm12/internal-http/README.md

       ```

-#### Assumpstion:
+#### Assumption:
-- I have assumed that accout will be an integer always. within limit of go int.
+- I have assumed that account will be an integer always. within limit of go int.
 - Used row locks `SELECT ...
 FOR UPDATE` to avoid any race condition.